Free Consultation / 24 Hours a Day - (614) 500-3836

 • Denial of admission to a college or university and ineligibility to receive federal financial aid for higher education

-Defenses to Felony Drug Abuse
+Defenses to Felony Drug Abuse in Ohio

 Because the term “felony drug abuse” can mean so many different crimes, how your lawyer approaches your defense will very much be specific to your individual charges and circumstances.
 When your lawyer is fighting a possession charge on your behalf, he or she is likely to employ different strategies than when fighting a trafficking or corrupting another with drugs charge.